-The AMETI Eastern Busway Project build begins on 19 April.
+The AMETI Eastern Busway Project build has now begun.
 This transformational transport project will provide better connections, faster journey times, and improved travel choice for you.
 The Eastern Busway will operate in similar way to the Northern Busway and will be supported by improved cycling and walking connections, improvements for general traffic and enhanced landscaping and street upgrades for the surrounding area.

 Like with all major projects, there's going to be some disruption along major roads in East Auckland, especially between Panmure roundabout and Pakuranga Plaza.

 We all know sitting in traffic isn't fun, but by work together and all doing our piece, we can help minimise congestion and make the most out of our commutes while construction takes place.

 |1||Work begins to transform Panmure Roundabout into a more efficient signalised intersection|